Alert 1 Headline: Alert 1 Short Description goes here... Donec ullamcorper nulla non metus auctor fringilla.03/05/2026

 2 – 95 gallon toters

-If you need a larger trash bin for your weekly pick-up, you are welcome to upgrade at any time for an additional charge on your monthly utility bill.
+If you need a larger garbage bin for your weekly pick-up, you are welcome to upgrade at any time for an additional charge on your monthly utility bill.
 Please call City Hall at 712-707-4885.

 If additional containers are set out for pickup, they must be labeled with a garbage tag that may be purchased at City Hall or Orange City Sanitation for $1 each.